 Restoring your device via windows system restore is a built-in mechanism to protect the device against potential data loss.
 Here mentioned are two of the methods that could be used to undergo the process of system restoration.

 For all the Windows users, if you are searching for the method to restore windows to previous dates, then here are the steps to follow:

-Step 1: Save all the changes made on the device, prior undergoing system restore.
-Understand how the restore process works.
+Step 1: Save all the changes made on the device, before undergoing system restore.
+Understand how the restoration process works.
 It is going to create a point for the last saved changes.
-So in case there happens a system failure, the device will be rehabilitated to last working condition.
+So in case, there happens a system failure, the device will be rehabilitated to the last working condition.